Johnanater/unturned-auto-updater/README.md

     	Answer: No, you do not have to.
 You should make another account just for your servers and make sure Unturned is in your library.
-            You could use the account "unturnedrocksupdate force_login", but sometimes there have been too many login attempts.

 	2. Is this a virus?